 - Snacking close to bedtime

-- Eating certain foods, such as citrus, tomato, chocolate, mint, garlic, onions, or spicy or fatty foods
+- Eating certain foods, such as citrus, tomato, chocolate, mint, garlic, onions,

 - Drinking certain beverages, such as alcohol, carbonated drinks, coffee, or tea